MichielVanwelsenaere/HomeAutomation.CoDeSys3/docs/FunctionBlocks/FB_RS485_ESERA_1WIRE_GATEWAY_MQTT.md

 The slave id of the gateway is configurable by settings the controller number in the Esera configuration tool.

 ### __OWD__
 The gateway exposes 30 so called "OWD's" (One Wire Devices).
-Each OWD is represented by a [FB_RS485_ESERA_OWD_MQTT](FB_RS485_ESERA_OWD_MQTT.md) function block where the sensor data is processed to.
+The Esera configtool allows assigning a specific and static OWD number to a sensor.
+This allows the user to create a sensormap, for example: 'OWD1: temperature sensor living room'.

-TODO: give explanation on OWD numbering and configuration
+Programmatically each OWD is represented by a [FB_RS485_ESERA_OWD_MQTT](FB_RS485_ESERA_OWD_MQTT.md) function block where the sensor data is processed to.

 ### __Code example__